ishtiakk/ishtiak.github.io/README.md

 # Ishtiak Golam

-Second-year undergraduate at [Nanyang Technological University (NTU)](https://www.ntu.edu.sg/), pursuing a Bachelor of Science in Physics with a Second Major in Data Analytics.
+Third-year undergraduate at [Nanyang Technological University (NTU)](https://www.ntu.edu.sg/), pursuing a Bachelor of Science in Physics with a Second Major in Data Analytics.
 My primary interests lie in theoretical physics, specifically quantum dynamics, statistical mechanics, and general relativity.

-I am graduating early in December 2027 and am actively exploring paths toward a PhD in theoretical physics.
+I am expected to graduate in January 2028.

+Beyond my coursework and research, I have a strong interest in problem-solving and teaching.
+I was an active participant in the Bangladesh Physics Olympiad (BdPhO) until 2023, and have since transitioned to mentoring at their national training camps.
+I have also mentored students at the Bangladesh Junior Science Olympiad (BdJSO).
+Teaching competitive physics directly inspired me to compile extensive study notes in both Bengali and English to make advanced concepts more accessible.

-[**Curriculum Vitae (PDF)**](#) | [**GitHub**](https://github.com/ishtiak10) | **Email:** ishtiak[at]ntu.edu.sg
+[**Curriculum Vitae (PDF)**](https://github.com/ishtiakk/ishtiakk.github.io/blob/main/CV_Ishtiak_Golam%20(Final).pdf) | [**GitHub**](https://github.com/ishtiak10) | **Email:** isht0001@e.ntu.edu.sg(mailto:isht0001@e.ntu.edu.sg)

 ---

-## Current Research
+## Research & Projects
-* **1D Bosonic Quantum Gases (URECA Project)**
-  * Investigating the relaxation dynamics of 1D bosonic quantum gases using the Lieb-Liniger model.
-  * Utilizing computational tools (Python, C) to model thermalization.
-  * *Supervisor: Professor Nelly, NTU*

-* **Odyssey Research Project (Upcoming)**
+**1D Bosonic Quantum Gases (URECA Project):** For my ongoing URECA project under the supervision of Professor Nelly Ng Huei Ying (https://dr.ntu.edu.sg/entities/person/Nelly-Ng-Huei-Ying), I am conducting a theoretical and computational investigation into the relaxation dynamics and thermalization of 1D bosonic quantum gases.
+This research utilizes Python to model and simulate these systems based on the exact solutions of the Lieb-Liniger model.

-  * Conducting a rigorous literature review on Quantum Field Theory (QFT) to build a strong mathematical foundation for future theoretical work.
+**Quantum Field Theory and Gauge Fields (Odyssey Project):** Looking ahead to my upcoming Odyssey research project, I will be conducting a rigorous literature review focused on Quantum Field Theory and gauge field theory.
+The primary objective of this work is to establish a robust mathematical foundation that will support my future theoretical research in advanced quantum mechanics and relativity.

-## Past Projects
-* **Experimental Analysis of Stirling Engines**
-  * Conducted an experimental analysis of thermal lag and hysteresis dependent on engine acceleration.

 ## Publications & Outreach
 * **Physics Olympiad Guidebook (Bengali)**